alam0rt/nix-decomp-psx/README.md

 This template is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 Note: The tools referenced as submodules have their own licenses.
-The PSX compiler binaries may have licensing restrictions from Sony - use them responsibly for educational/preservation purposes.
+The GCC binaries are GNU GPL.
+Use responsibly for educational/preservation purposes.

 ## Acknowledgments